• Skip to primary navigation

 • Cook’s Tip #1: Ensure you rest your Spanish muffins batter in the fridge.
 It helps in making them light and puffy.

-• Cook’s Tip #2: You can grease each tin with butter before spooning the batter, or just do what I did and line them with muffin papers.
+• Cook’s Tip #2: You can grease each tin with butter before spooning the batter for magdalenas, or just do what I did and line them with muffin papers.

-• Cook’s Tip #3: Remember not to fill the muffin tins to the brim; leave some space on top for the magdalenas to expand once cooked.
+• Cook’s Tip #3: Remember not to fill the muffin tins to the brim; leave some space on top for your Spanish muffins to expand once cooked.

 Nutrition